data-integrations/facebook/docs/FacebookAdsBatchSource-batchsource.md

 **Fields:** Fields to be queried.

-This fields will be used to generate output record schema.
-Note, some of fields will be included in response only if specific breakdown is selected(*age* for example).
-See Facebook Insights Api documentation for more information.

 **Breakdowns:** Breakdowns to be applied to query.

-Note, breakdowns will introduce additional fields to output, user must manually include them to **Fields** property.
-For exact mapping between breakdowns and output fields see Facebook Insights Api documentation.

 **Sorting:** Sorting rules to be applied to query.
 ### API limits